GLIDE-LLC/docs/README.md

 Start off with the correct setup in WP engine website hosting account.

+All three environment types will be created right at the start of project.

 Guidelines on how to name environments and WordPress users is available here in [Glide Nomenclature](https://github.com/) document.

 > ✔️ Make sure to follow the nomenclature to ensure same naming scheme across all projects and environments.